stipegrbic/stipegrbic.github.io/_posts/2023-09-18-the-social-networking-dilemma.md

 \[UPDATE\]
 After creating an account on Mastodon and trying it out for a few days, I have just delete the account.
 There's nothing interesting there for me unfortunately.
 In the meantime I created an Instagram account and followed two accounts which I knew were there but not on Twitter.
 Let's see if it will take me to find more content on Instagram than on Twitter.

+\[UPDATE 2\]
+It seems Instagram isn't working for me as I expected.
+As I can see everyday people scrolling and browsing Instagram and looking at all those cool stories (and ads) I wanted to try that experience.
+But after adding a few accounts that interest me, it didn't take me into that experience.
+I expected it will throw more and more content and accounts that I would want to follow but it didn't and soon it started to feel boring.
+To be honest, I didn't install the app on my phone and used it only on my laptop, but nevertheless I think if it was the right app for me to use it would become more interesting, not less.
+I might check it out here and there because some interesting people are present only on Instagram but I dont't think it will ever become a go-to app for me. in the meantime, I'm unfollowing some accounts on Twitter because I noticed they became not interesting to me.
+I feel like some day I'll also not see enough of content there to check open the app multiple times per day.
+For now I feel like maybe writing more here on my personal page might be the best option.